 In hotels, tipping is optional but greatly received.

 In America, if you don’t leave a tip you should expect a backlash!
-In the service industry, staff are dependent on their tips as they can help to make up a substantial amount of their overall wage.
+In the service industry, staff is dependent on their tips as they can help to make up a substantial amount of their overall wage.
 A tip of 15-20% is typical.
 Although for exceptional service some people tip as much as 25%.

 Even if the service was below your expectations, tipping is still general expected, at least 10%.